freeconf/site/content/en/docs/Reference/interfacing-with-a-RESTCONF-API.md

 ---
 This is about consuming a RESTCONF API, not building one.
 In short, if you know REST then you know RESTCONF.
 There are some really cool features however that will find useful and a few conventions that would be good to learn.

+## Adjustable data granularity

+Traditional REST APIs struggle with what level of information to return for each GET request and this is called [granularity](https://dzone.com/articles/restful-api-design-principle-deciding-levels-of-gr).
+Return too little data and scripts will need to make constant trips for more.
+Return too much data and majority of it will likely be unused.
+Both situations cause delays and additional resource consumption.

+RESTCONF APIs do not have this issue.
+Clients can precisely control the data they want from depth, to list pagination.
+From selecting fields to excluding fields.

+With APIs developed with FreeCONF, each implemention has the control to only read the data that was requested.
+That is, granularity is not implemented as  a reponse filters like GraphQL.

 ## Methods

 No surprises here: